 You shouldn’t have any issues finding dog-friendly accommodation in Tallinn.
 If you’re wanting to stay in a hotel, just over 50% of hotels were dog-friendly in my survey, ranking Tallinn in 11th place out of the European cities I investigated.

 Many Airbnbs are also dog-friendly, and quite affordable.
-We enjoyed staying in the Kalamaja neighbourhood, a predominantly student district next to the Old Town with many traditional wooden houses.
+We enjoyed staying in this Airbnb in the Kalamaja neighbourhood, a predominantly student district next to the Old Town with many traditional wooden houses.

 Dog-Friendly Parks in Tallinn